-This is a 2-day intensive ultrasound hands-on cadaver workshop offered to physicians who wish to learn ultrasound guided nerve block procedures for chronic pain management.
+This is a one and half-day intensive ultrasound hands-on workshop offered to physicians who have mastered basic skill in ultrasound intervention in pain

-At the end of this introductory course, participants would have acquired a thorough knowledge of ultrasound imaging and needling techniques for chronic block procedures.
+At the end of this advanced course, participants would have acquired a sound knowledge and skill of ultrasound imaging and needling techniques

 The course will cover a number of selected nerve block procedures for chronic pain management involving neuraxial, peripheral nerve and soft tissue structures.